jaken92/compliment-generator/README.md

-# My useless webpage
+# Compliment Generator

 My first schoolproject in vanilla js.
-A simple compliment generator.
+A simple compliment generator on the theme "useless-web".
 Playing around with different javascript functions to learn.
-The result is a pretty useless webpage.
+I have decided to use this repo to learn about open source etiquette and get familiar with interacting over Github.

+If you would like to contribute please check out the Contributor.md and take a look in the issues-tab!

 # Installation